RedisLabs/redislabs-docs/content/rs/installing-upgrading/configuring/cluster-name-dns-connection-management/_index.md

 one of the nodes in the cluster.
 Once you have the IP address, you can simply connect to port number 8443 (for example:
 [https://10.0.0.12:8443](https://10.0.0.12:8443)).
-However, as the topology of the cluster changes and node with the given IP address is removed, you will need to remember the IP address of another node participating in this cluster to connect to the admin console and manage the cluster.
+However, as the topology of the cluster changes and node with the given IP address is removed, you need to remember the IP address of another node participating in this cluster to connect to the admin console and manage the cluster.